-Inside a vehicle, electricity is supplied through "hot" wires, comparable to the pressurized supply pipes of a plumbing system.
+Through-out a vehicle, electricity is supplied through "hot" wires, comparable to the pressurized supply pipes of a plumbing system.
 At various points along the wires are outlets in the form of lights, switches and receptacles.
 Turning on a light switch is somewhat like opening a faucet to let water run, an electric current flows through the hot wire to make the light glow.
 Once the electricity has done its work, its potential drops to zero, just as water loses pressure after flowing through a sink or laundry tub.
 The electrical system has "drains", which are the ground wires that return the current to its source, just as a plumbing system has drain pipes through which water runs into the sewer mains or the ground.

 The light or equipment powered by the current, technically called the load, can be compared to a water wheel that remains motionless until a stream of water causes it to turn.
-A load may be one of 2 kinds.
-The first consists of a resistance, a material that permits the passage of electric current, but only with difficulty and thereby creates heat.
-The tungsten filament of an incandescent bulb is resistance; so is the heating element of an electric heater of a coffee pot.
+A load consists of a resistance, a material that permits the passage of electric current, but only with difficulty and thereby creates heat.
+Resistance to electricity flowing through a wire can be compared to the resistance given to water flowing through a hose, as if the hose were to be squeezed, it wold restrict the flow of water.
 A load may also be an inductance, typically a motor with windings of copper wire, in which the magnetic fields generated by the current create motion.
+Here are some more examples of resistive loads: tungsten filament of an incandescent bulb; heating element of an electric heater of a coffee pot.
 At any moment, the demand on an electrical system depends on the number of loads in operation and their consumption of energy, just as demand on a water system depends on how many faucets are opened and how wide they are opened.